tsathoqqua/limadocs/docs/source/module/m_readable.rst

-.. c:function:: void add_entry(mixed name,mixed contents)
+.. c:function:: void add_entry(mixed name, mixed contents)

 Add an additional entry that can be read to the already existing entries.
 The first argument is the name of the entry and the second is the contents